The Real Benefits of Long-Term Investments: Why Patience Pays Off

 It appears that, when I go to the beach, my fellow shark phobics and I are worrying about the wrong kind of risk.
 It’s not the dramatic, sudden shark attack that will kill us; it’s being exposed to the sun that is more likely to do us in.
 So, it is with investments.

-The dramatic but temporary declines in the stock market, though scary, don’t do near as much damage as does the day-to-day loss of purchasing power caused by inflation.
+The dramatic but temporary declines in the stock market, though scary, don’t do nearly as much damage as does the day-to-day loss of purchasing power caused by inflation.
 That is why it’s important to understand all the risks in your own situation and do what you can to minimize them.

 The understanding that volatility is not risk and that risk is the loss of purchasing power is fundamental to becoming a good investor.